 Follow their cues, and say things like, “Tell me more about that.
 I’d love to understand more about what that’s like for you."

-And if you’re looking for ways you can make a difference in preventing suicide, I encourage you to join us in the American Foundation for Suicide Prevention (AFSP) Out of the Darkness Everett Community Walk in October, or Community Walk in your area.
+And if you’re looking for ways you can make a difference in preventing suicide, I invite you to join us a the AFSP Out of the Darkness community drive-through event in Everett (Sept.
+19), or a Community Walk in your area.
 These walks raise awareness and raise funds that will save lives and bring hope to those affected by suicide.
 They also give people the courage to open up about their own struggle or loss, and the platform to change our culture’s approach to mental health.

 I miss Nina dearly every second of every day.
 While we can’t bring her back, I believe her memory lives on through us helping others.
 Together, we can save lives.